 Avascular necrosis can be treated in three main ways: core decompression, free tissue transfer, and hip replacement.
-Treatment choices are dependent on many different factors including patient age, any other diseases the patient has, and the cause and stage of the AVN.
+Treatment choices are dependent on many different factors, including the patient's age, any other diseases the patient has, and the cause and stage of the AVN.

-Free tissue transfer is another option for treatment of AVN.
-This involves drilling a large hole in the bone, removing the dead bone and then placing a new bone in the hole.
+Free tissue transfer is another option for the treatment of AVN.
+This involves drilling a large hole in the bone, removing the dead bone, and then placing a new bone in the hole.
 The blood supply to the new bone is then re-established under a microscope.
 Traditionally the free vascularized fibula graft (FVFG) has been used.
 The fibula is the smaller bone in the lower leg.
-The biggest issue with using the fibula is that the patient cannot bear weight on the leg for 3-6 months and it may take 1 full year to recover completely.
-This is because the hole created to fit the fibula in the hip bone is so large that there is a chance the hip can break, thus the patient must wait until the bone is completely healed in order to walk.
+The biggest issue with using the fibula is that the patient cannot bear weight on the leg for 3-6 months, and it may take 1 full year to recover completely.
+This is because the hole created to fit the fibula in the hip bone is so large that there is a chance the hip can break.
+Thus, the patient must wait until the bone is completely healed in order to walk.

 Free periosteal core decompression combines core decompression with free tissue transfer.
-First the patient undergoes a traditional core decompression with a hole drilled into the bone and the dead bone removed.
-After that is done a periosteal flap, which is the lining of the bone, is placed into the hole created by the core decompression.
+First, the patient undergoes a traditional core decompression with a hole drilled into the bone and the dead bone removed.
+After that is done, a periosteal flap, which is the lining of the bone, is placed into the hole created by the core decompression.
 The blood supply is then re-established under a microscope.
 This flap is much smaller than a fibula flap, is easier to harvest, and has almost no risk of side effects.
-Since the flap fits in the hole created by the core decompression, the patient can bear weight in 6 weeks.
-It has similar benefits of the fibula flap with none of the down sides.
+Since the flap fits in the hole created by the core decompression, the patient can bear weight for 6 weeks.
+It has similar benefits to the fibula flap with none of the downsides.
 It’s really the best of both worlds.

-To see if you are a candidate for the avascular necrosis program at the Institute for Advanced Reconstruction, please fill out the patient contact form.
+To see if you are a candidate for the avascular necrosis program at the Institute for Advanced Reconstruction, please fill out the patient appointment request form.